ScheintodX/jqinit.js/README.md

 		// code goes here
 	}

-But for your convenience I have although a basic pattern for you which shows a little mour you can do:
+But for your convenience I have although a basic pattern for you which shows a little more what you can do:

 mymodule.js: